Life insurance underwriting is easy with RiskQuoter.

 Annual Income – Companies will ask what your annual income is.

 In most cases, they do not ask for additional information such as does your income consist of salary, commissions, etc.

 Household Income – Some companies ask what the total income is for your house if your spouse also works.

-Unearned Income – If you have unearned income from investments, life insurers want an estimate of what you make from those investments.
+Unearned Income – If you have unearned income, life insurers want an estimate of what you make from those investments.

 Credit History – Your credit history is considered as part of financial underwriting.